-Focus Question: What components are needed to write a sentence?
+Focus Question: What components are needed to write a clear and interesting sentence?

 - “What color is it?”